Boys State and Girls State: History

-The creation of the Boys State program in 1935 is credited to Hayes Kennedy, an instructor at the Loyola University Chicago School of Law and Americanism Chairman of the Illinois Department of the American Legion; and Harold Card, the Department Boy Scout chairman and junior high school instructor.
-Kennedy and Card were concerned about the youth attending political indoctrination camps in the late 1930s.

-Documentation provided by various Boys State programs across the country refer to these as "Young Pioneer Camps", and alternately describe them as either fascist- or communist-inspired.
-Since the Young Pioneer Camps was the name of a youth program based in the Soviet Union that made inroads in the U.S. in the early 20th century, it is likely that these left-wing movements are what Kennedy was responding to, and not the growth of the radical right.
-Kennedy felt that a counter movement must be started among the ranks of the nation's youth to stress the importance and value of a democratic form of government and maintain an effort to preserve and perpetuate it.
+The national Boys State movement was founded in 1935 in Illinois by American Legionnaires Hayes Kennedy and Harold Card.
+At a time when authoritarian regimes were on the rise, the founders were alarmed by the influence of youth programs like the Hitler Youth in Nazi Germany and the Young Pioneer camps in the Soviet Union—programs that promoted loyalty to the state over individual freedom.
+In response, they created Boys State: a civics and leadership program designed to educate young Americans on the principles of representative democracy and the responsibilities of citizenship.

 The Illinois Department of the American Legion approved Kennedy's and Card's project and in June 1935, the very first Boys State in the nation was held on the grounds of the Illinois State Fair.

 As this program succeeded and spread throughout the United States, the American Legion Auxiliary (ALA) began providing similar opportunities for girls of high school age.
 Thus Girls State was founded.
 The first Girls State was conducted in 1937 and since 1948 has been a regular part of the ALA's better citizenship programs.

 In 1981, Louisiana Boys State delegate Kirk Givens of Tioga High School in Pineville died when he fell or jumped out of his 12th floor Kirby-Smith dorm room window at Louisiana State University while sleepwalking.

 A documentary film on the program, focused on 2018 Texas Boys State, premiered at the Sundance Film Festival in 2020.
 It was released on Apple TV+ on August 14, 2020.
-A "sibling" film about Girls State was planned to be shot during 2020 but has been delayed due to the COVID-19 pandemic.
+A "sibling" film about Missouri Girls State was planned to be shot during 2020 but was delayed due to the COVID-19 pandemic.
+Filming for the second documentary took place in 2022, and the film Girls State premiered at the Sundance in 2024.
+The documentary focused heavily on the gender inequities between the girls state and boys state programs.